-“Fire losses (deaths, injuries and destruction of property) in First Nation communities, particularly those on remote First Nations lands, far exceed those in comparable off-reserve communities.
+“Fire losses (deaths, injuries, and destruction of property) in First Nation communities, particularly those on remote First Nations lands, far exceed those in comparable off-reserve communities.
 The First Nations per capita fire incidence rate is 2.4 times the per-capita rate for the rest of Canada.
-The death rate is 10.4 times greater; the fire injury rate is 2.5 times greater; and the fire damage per unit is 2.1 times greater”.
+The death rate is 10.4 times greater; the fire injury rate is 2.5 times greater, and the fire damage per unit is 2.1 times greater”.
 (First Nations Fire Protection Strategy 2009-2019)

-It is First Nations Emergency Services Society’s goal to assist communities in reducing these alarming statistics in the province of British Columbia.
+It is the First Nations Emergency Services Society’s goal to assist communities in reducing these alarming statistics in the province of British Columbia.
 To assist communities the Fire Services Department provides a few different services around Fire Prevention.
 Please read below for learn more about our Fire Prevention programs.

-To assist with this, First Nations communities can request a Fire Services Officer to visit the community and present various Fire & Life Safety topics.
+Fire Safety is everyone’s responsibility, whether you are at home or at work.
+If we create fire safety habits and learn to reduce fire risks around us we can keep ourselves safe and reduce the fire death and injury rates.
+To assist with this, communities can request a Fire Services Officer to visit the community and present various Fire & Life Safety topics.
 These presentations can also be tailored to a particular fire safety issue that the community is concerned about.
-Some examples of presentation that we do:
+Some examples of presentation that we provide:

 - Fire & Life Safety for Adults

 - Fire Prevention in the Workplace

 To request a Public Fire & Life Safety presentation in your community, simply contact FNESS Fire Services (firstname.lastname@example.org).

 Throughout the year FNESS works with schools in Indigenous communities to promote fire safety education in the following ways:

 - Work with fire departments to promote fire safety at their local schools